KazaiMazai/Puredux/README.md

 ```
 ### How to manage child store's and its state lifecycle?

-Child store's `StoreObject` behaves just like normal class does.
-It exist while you keep a reference to it.
+Child store is a `StoreObject` it will exist while you keep a strong reference to it.

+### Why root store and scope store is a Store<State, Action> and child store is a `StoreObject<State, Action>`?

+Root store's and scope store's lifecycle is controlled by StoreFactory.
+They exist while factory exist.
+Typically during the whole app lifecycle.

+Child store is for the cases when we want to take over the control of the store lifecycle.
+Typically when we present screens or some flows of the app.

+`StoreObject<State, Action>` prevents from errors that could occur because of confusion with
+Store<State, Action

 ### How does Actions dispatching work with parent/child stores?